stokesman/gutenberg/packages/components/src/resizable-box/resize-tooltip/README.md

 ### isVisible

-Determines if the label can render.
+Determines whether or not the label is shown.

 -   Type: `Boolean`
 -   Required: No
--   Default: `true`
+-   Default: `undefined`

 ### labelRef